kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

     }
     ```

+    > NOTE: Discuss the `WebDriverWait` object and how it is the recommended method for observability into the virtual DOM.

 #### Additions to HomePage Page Object

 Because we want to check navigation links when we are on the HomePage, let's add a new method to the Page Object to check if links with specific names exist.